What Is Mobile Security?

 Wipe apps are a specific type of software designed for use in emergencies.
 As the name suggests, wipe apps make sure that everything that is stored on the mobile device is wiped completely in case the device is lost or stolen.

-NordPass Business: an easy way to fortify mobile security
+NordPass Business: An easy way to fortify mobile security

-Business password managers are an essential part of a company’s security infrastructure.
+Business password managers are an essential part of any company’s security infrastructure.
 In addition to password security – which is obviously the point of a password manager – such tools facilitate productivity by taking a load off the team.

 With NordPass Business, organizations can easily set company-wide password policies, check their password strength, and check whether any of the company’s email or domains have been affected by a data breach.

 On top of that, NordPass Business almost entirely eliminates manual password typing with the autofill and autosave feature.
-The only password that you still need to remember is the master password.
+The only password that you still need to remember is the Master Password.

-The NordPass Business app is available for Windows, macOS, Linux, Android, and iOS devices, which means that all the company’s passwords can be reached securely and conveniently on virtually any device, even when the user is offline.
+The NordPass Business app is available for Windows, macOS, Linux, Android, and iOS devices, which means that all the company’s passwords can be accessed securely and conveniently on virtually any device, even when the user is offline.

 Subscribe to NordPass news